isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2021-07-26-Written-Answer-by-Minister-for-Law-Mr-K-Shanmugam-to-PQ-on-Plans-to-Protect-and-Promote-Southern-Islands.md

 ---
-title: Written Answer by Minister for Law, Mr K Shanmugam, to Parliamentary Question on Concerted Island Management: Plans to Protect and Promote Natural and Historical Heritage of Southern Islands
+title: Written Answer by Minister for Law, Mr K Shanmugam, to Parliamentary Question on Concerted Island Management - Plans to Protect and Promote Natural and Historical Heritage of Southern Islands
 date: 2021-07-26
 permalink: /news/parliamentary-speeches/2021-07-26-Written-Answer-by-Minister-for-Law-Mr-K-Shanmugam-to-PQ-on-Plans-to-Protect-and-Promote-Southern-Islands
 ---